pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 The migration process is straightforward and described in detail in the [API documentation](https://www.pulumi.com/registry/packages/docker-build/image/).
-Docker Build provides a superset of functionality over the previous Docker provider's Image resource, so existing resources can be migrated to it without issue.
+Docker Build provides a superset of functionality over the previous `docker.Image` resource, so existing resources can be migrated to it without issue.
 If you are familiar with the `docker` command-line tool, the new Docker Build Image's options will look very familiar.